 Yvonne serves as a reviewer for several education journals and is a senior reviewer for IAFOR conferences.
 She presents on a variety of education topics including publishing as an academic, teacher education policy, undergraduate research, and online teaching at a range of conferences, both Australian and international.

-Dr Joseph (José) McClanahan is an Associate Professor of Spanish and Associate Chair of the Department of Modern Languages and Literatures at Creighton University in Omaha, Nebraska.
-There, he teaches at all levels of the curriculum, including language and culture courses abroad.
-He has taught in both Latin America and Spain.
+Joseph (José) McClanahan, Ph.D. is Chair of the Department of Modern Languages and Literatures and an Associate Professor of Spanish at Creighton University Omaha, Nebraska.
+There, he teaches at all levels of the curriculum, including language, literature and culture.
+He has taught in Spain, Latin America and Japan.
 Recently, his research interests have focused on the area of teaching courses related to Languages for Special Purposes, in particular courses related to teaching Spanish to future healthcare professionals.
-He also has a strong interest in curricular development and design that centres on new students entering the university.
-He has also led student educational trips to almost every continent on the globe.
+He also has a strong interest in curricular development and design from a language perspective and also focuses on new students entering the university.
+He has had several summer research grants to work with undergraduate students who are doing research in the Humanities.
+He has also led student educational trips to every continent on the globe.